The Maid I Hired Recently Is Mysterious

 The Maid I Hired Recently Is Mysterious (最近雇ったメイドが怪しい, Saikin Yatotta Meido ga Ayashī), also known as My Recently Hired Maid Is Suspicious, is a Japanese manga series written and illustrated by Wakame Konbu.
 The series debuted as a webcomic in 2019.
 It was later serialized in Square Enix's Monthly Gangan Joker magazine from January 2020 to September 2024.
-The series has been compiled into eight tankōbon volumes as of November 2024.
+The series was compiled into eight tankōbon volumes.
 An anime television series adaptation by Silver Link and Blade aired from July to October 2022.

 Plot

 The story follows Yuuri, a boy that lives in a large estate, who is left in the care of his new maid, Lilith, after the death of his parents.
 Because of Lilith's alluring, secretive, and somewhat mysterious personality, Yuuri finds her extremely suspicious.
 Yuuri's misunderstandings surrounded by the paranoia over his maid's every move ends up forming a strange bond between them.